symfony/symfony-docs/security/guard_authentication.rst

 ``$exception->getMessageData()``) method.
 The message will be different based on *where* authentication fails (i.e. ``getUser()`` versus ``checkCredentials()``).

-But, you can easily return a custom message by throwing a :class:`Symfony\\Component\\Security\\Core\\Exception\\CustomUserMessageAuthenticationException`.
+But, you can also return a custom message by throwing a :class:`Symfony\\Component\\Security\\Core\\Exception\\CustomUserMessageAuthenticationException`.
 You can throw this from ``getCredentials()``, ``getUser()`` or ``checkCredentials()`` to cause a failure::